Keibert Ruiz Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.

-- The Royals have a 5.14 team ERA that ranks 29th among all MLB pitching staffs.
+- The Royals have the 29th-ranked team ERA across all league pitching staffs (5.28).

-- Royals pitchers combine to surrender 62 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Royals pitchers combine to rank 21st in baseball in home runs surrendered (64 total, 1.2 per game).

-- His last appearance came on Saturday against the Chicago White Sox, when the righty threw five innings, surrendering four earned runs while giving up four hits.
+- The righty's most recent appearance came on Monday against the Detroit Tigers, when he tossed 3 2/3 innings, surrendering five earned runs while giving up seven hits.

+- In 10 games this season, the 26-year-old has amassed an ERA of 7.48, with 7.8 strikeouts per nine innings.
+Opponents are batting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.